 The course material will be presented in a lecture/laboratory format and include videos, handouts and hands-on lab experience in the shop.
 Students are required to read assigned materials, take notes, complete homework assignments and research information in service manuals and with electronic service information systems.

 Intended Outcomes for the course

-- Perform engine performance inspection, maintenance, diagnosis and repairs relating to fuel management systems, idle control systems and on board diagnostic systems.
+- Perform engine performance inspection, maintenance, diagnosis and repairs relating to fuel control systems.

 - Access and utilize repair information in a rapidly changing technology.

-- Develop and implement strategies and processes to solve engine performance problems relating to fuel management systems, idle control systems and on board diagnostic systems.
+- Develop and implement strategies and processes to solve engine performance problems relating to fuel control systems.

-- Perform engine performance repair of fuel management systems, idle control systems and on board diagnostic systems to professional and ethical standards.
+- Perform engine performance repair of fuel control systems to professional and ethical standards.